KishanMistri/kishan-mistri.netlify.app/content/post/atomic-habits-by-james-clear/index.md

 **Chapter - 17 - How an Accountability Partner can change everything.**

 * Make is immensely dissatisfying.
-* The consequences are severe, people learn quickly.
+* The consequences are severe and people learn quickly.
 Associate the bad habit with some form of punishment to make it dissatisfying.
 * Having a contract of Accountability helps us be on point.
 Like if we are serious but we miss the daily activity, our inner self will argue with us that it is okay (Like our Devil & Angel).
 And by default he(Devil) is lazy.
 So keeping another partner to keep accountability.
 * If you lose the battle with your inner devil, the outer Accountability partner won’t change his/her point of you because of your Lame excuse.
 * Example: Having a Gym buddy will correct your mistakes as well as you will have someone to compete with and get validation on progress made.